tannershimanek/cs4230-software-testing/README.md

 WeCheatEm' Bank provides users with a banking simulation experience.
 It allows users to interact with a variety of banking operations in order to manage customer loans and savings accounts.

+Note: This banking system does not save or store any data between runs.
+Once you exit the program, all entered data and operations are discarded, ensuring there is no persistence of any information.

 <br>